 Joe says, "Every plant and animal living in the natural world around us is part of 'nature's team'.
 Each has its own responsibilities.
 The combined effort of all is what keeps the Earth nourished and in turn, provides us with a planet that we can live on.
 Our responsibility as humans should be to learn as much as we can about this master plan.
 We will know better how to cooperate with the web of life.
 Remember it takes team work to make things work.
 Not only does life become more enjoyable as we understand more about it, but we can also insure a healthy planet Earth for our children and future generations.

 I produced this video field guide for educational purposes, and for the personal safety and peace of mind of my fellow human beings.
 But more importantly for the Earth itself.

 All snakes, including the venomous, are members of nature's team.
 As good team members they have work to do.
-And nature needs them.
+And whether we like them or not nature needs them.

 If the snake we see is not one of the venomous species it should be left alone to go about its business.
 It poses no threat whatsoever to us, our child, our dog or our cat.

 This video teaches easy methods of recognizing the few venomous snakes of North America.
 It is the first, the best and the only video of its kind."

 Here are a few tips that will help to identify the venomous snakes of North America:

 The first three snakes listed here are collectively known as Pit Vipers.
 Midway between the pit viper's eyes and its nostrils on either side of its face is a deep pit.
 It is actually a heat sensing device which aids the snake in its search of prey.
 All pit vipers have vertically elliptical pupils.
 Which means their eyes are not round.
 They look like slits straight up and down.
 All of our non-venomous snakes have big round eyes.
 For more detailed information about snakes see Joe's new book "Snake Hunter Snake Talk"